Shadow220108/Clove/README.md

 |--- |

- ### The PCB is 2 layers with dimensions under 100 by 100mm,
+ The PCB is 2 layers with dimensions under 100 by 100mm, it is designed to be in a paw shape has some cool silkscreen with red color, cause red colored PCBs are cool.

  ### All the PCB files are [here](https://github.com/Shadow220108/Clove/tree/main/PCB)